 • Providing outstanding new teacher induction services and programs

-• Working with state policymakers to create thriving policy environments within which new teacher induction can take place
+• Working with state policymakers to create thriving policy environments within which new teacher induction can take place • Influencing the national dialogue on new teacher effectiveness.

 While many of their services are for specific school systems and programs, the New Tea her Center offers a wealth of resources that you might be interested in.
 Keep reading!